-E. Analysis of Texas's new plans S2168, H2316, and C2193
+F. Analysis of Texas's new plans S2168, H2316, and C2193

-231. The vast majority of voters of color in Texas vote cohesively for the same candidates.
-This holds true for most Black, Hispanic, and Asian voters.

-232. In all parts of the state, Black voters vote cohesively for Democratic candidates and Anglo voters usually vote as a bloc to defeat those candidates.
+- 245. The vast majority of voters of color in Texas vote cohesively for the same candidates.
+This holds true for most Black, Hispanic, and Asian voters. - In all parts of the state, Black voters vote cohesively for Democratic candidates and 246.
+Anglo voters usually vote as a bloc to defeat those candidates.
 And in most parts of the state, Black, Hispanic, and Asian voters vote cohesively for Democratic candidates and Anglo voters usually vote as a bloc to defeat those candidates, too.
-Voting is thus racially polarized in Texas and has been for decades.

-233. Those in the Republican leadership of the Texas legislature, who were responsible for decision-making on the new maps, are aware that voting in Texas is racially polarized.
-These legislators and their map makers used this knowledge to draw maps in which they placed significant numbers of voters within or without districts predominantly because of their race.

-234. The map drawers prioritized racial considerations above traditional redistricting principles.
+Voting is thus racially polarized in Texas and has been for decades. - Those in the Republican leadership of the Texas legislature, who were responsible 247. for decision-making on the new maps, are aware that voting in Texas is racially polarized.
+These legislators and their map makers used this knowledge to draw maps in which they placed significant numbers of voters within or without districts predominantly because of their race. - 248.
+The map drawers prioritized racial considerations above traditional redistricting principles.
 The resulting plans thus do not preserve communities of interest adequately, nor do the plans follow traditional districting principles by including districts that are compact.
-Instead, these plans impermissibly manipulate populations, including Black populations.

-235. One way those responsible for the drawing and the approval of the plans manipulated populations by race is by reshaping districts in which Republican incumbents won or lost by narrow margins in the last election.
+Instead, these plans impermissibly manipulate populations, including Black populations. - 249.
+One way those responsible for the drawing and the approval of the plans manipulated populations by race is by reshaping districts in which Republican incumbents won or lost by narrow margins in the last election under the old plan.
 These districts were primarily areas where demographic change meant voters of color were poised to elect their candidates of choice.

-236. To many of these districts, the map drawers added more Anglo voters at levels similar to if not slightly greater than those that were drawn at the beginning of the last redistricting cycle, and reduced POC voters to levels similar to if not slightly lower than those that were drawn at the beginning of the last redistricting cycle.
+- 250. To many of these districts, the map drawers added more Anglo voters at levels similar to if not slightly greater than those that were drawn at the beginning of the last redistricting cycle, and reduced POC voters to levels similar to if not slightly lower than those that were drawn at the beginning of the last redistricting cycle. - 251.
+These adjustments will have the effect of diluting POC voting strength in these districts and statewide over the next decade until the next redistricting cycle in 2030. - 252.
+Another way those responsible for the drawing and the approval of the plans manipulated populations by race is by reshaping those districts in urban areas and their adjacent suburbs-areas that have witnessed some of the highest growth in voters of color. - 253.
+In these districts, the map drawers packed voters of color into urban epicenters, brought Anglo voters from more rural parts of the state into the districts bordering urban epicenters where POC have been the drivers of growth, and spread voters of color out into more sprawling districts. - 254.
+Together, these maneuvers, which include the racial manipulation of competitive Democratic and Republican districts and the flouting of traditional redistricting principles, will have the effect of diluting POC voting strength in specific districts and statewide.

-Case 3:21-cv-00259-DCG-JES-JVB Document 646 Filed 11/18/22 Page 65 of 111

-237. These adjustments will have the effect of diluting POC voting strength in these districts and statewide over the next decade until the next redistricting cycle in 2030.

-238. Another way those responsible for the drawing and the approval of the plans manipulated populations by race is by reshaping those districts in urban areas and their adjacent suburbs-areas that have witnessed some of the highest growth in voters of color.

-239. In these districts, the map drawers packed voters of color into urban epicenters, brought Anglo voters from more rural parts of the state into the districts bordering urban epicenters where POC have been the drivers of growth, and spread voters of color out into more sprawling districts.

-240. Together, these maneuvers, which include the racial manipulation of competitive Democratic and Republican districts and the flouting of traditional redistricting principles, will have the effect of diluting POC voting strength in specific districts and statewide.
 Additionally, as in the past, the maps drawn by the legislature and its map drawers constitute serious retrogression as to existing minority voting strength in Texas.